brownieboy/react-bootstrap-slider/README.md

 ## Background
-Note: This project is a split off from my [react-bootstrap-native-slider](https://www.npmjs.com/package/react-bootstrap-native-slider) plugin.
-The plan is for the react-bootstrap-slider to become a dependency of react-bootstrap-native-slider, rather than have all the code bundled into the latter, as at present.
+Note: This project started as a split off from my [react-bootstrap-native-slider](https://www.npmjs.com/package/react-bootstrap-native-slider) plugin, which I've subsequently deprecated.

 ## How to install